bitcointranscripts/bitcointranscripts/bitcoin-design/learning-bitcoin-and-design/fedimint.md

 So that's that's kind of like ideally over the long term we could have a forgot password a flow like a forgot password.
 Like, you know, there's a thousand details there.
 Maybe we'll never achieve it.
-But I think on paper we could get to, we could get not only to something like that, but hopefully many different options.
+But I think on paper we could get not only to something like that, but hopefully many different options.
-And that's, that's interesting about Fediment is that it's like, it's technically, it's very module based.
+And that's, that's interesting about FediMint is that it's technically, it's very module based.
-And so like, like this is a difference between Fediment and Liquid, right?
+And so this is a difference between FediMint and Liquid, right?
 Liquid is like a one federation deployment.
 That's very, it's exactly what they want and you can't tweak anything.
 There's one federation and it works like Blockstream says it works, right?
 Which is great because you know, they're, they do a good job.
 But if two different groups of people would like different features, they just have to hope that the features they want get in.
-And if they're conflicting, you know, they might not.
+And if they're conflicting, they might not.
-So, FedMets is very modular.
+So, FediMints is very modular.
 So some deployments might use, you know, recovery method A, some other deployments might use recovery method B.
-And then from an ecosystem point of view, I think it would be very interesting to see a diversity of deployments and then in the wild, discover what are the best ways of using it, you know, through testing, you know, with small amounts of money and in different places, like, you know, you can actually figure out through testing what people like rather than, you know, having to just guess and build your one system and hope it's right.
+And then from an ecosystem point of view, I think it would be very interesting to see a diversity of deployments and then in the wild, discover what are the best ways of using it,, through testing, with small amounts of money and in different places, like, you can actually figure out through testing what people like rather than, having to just guess and build your one system and hope it's right.

 ## Backing up other user wallet metadata

-Speaker 0: 00:38:44
+Speaker 1: 00:38:44

-Tristan, you had a comment.
+Triston, you had a comment.

-Speaker 5: 00:38:47
+Speaker 6: 00:38:47

 I just didn't have a comment.
 Yes, so I was wondering if with this architecture there would be any kind of like data store.